-ACJRD are delighted to host the 18th Annual Martin Tansey Memorial Lecture, with Dr. Stephanie O'Keeffe, CEO of Cuan, speaking on 'Strategy to tackle domestic, sexual and gender based violence in Ireland' on the evening of Thursday, 27 March 2025 in the Criminal Courts of Justice.
+The 18th Annual Martin Tansey Memorial Lecture, at which Dr. Stephanie O'Keeffe, CEO of Cuan, spoke on 'Strategy to tackle domestic, sexual and gender based violence in Ireland', took place on Thursday 1st May.

 See Programme and Booking details below.